melbourne-brain-centre/artemis/README.md

 * 🚀 **Expandable with hundreds of Apps** ...like [Calendar](https://github.com/nextcloud/calendar), [Contacts](https://github.com/nextcloud/contacts), [Mail](https://github.com/nextcloud/mail), [Video Chat](https://github.com/nextcloud/spreed) and all those you can discover in our [App Store](https://apps.nextcloud.com)
 * 🔒 **Security** with our encryption mechanisms, [HackerOne bounty program](https://hackerone.com/nextcloud) and two-factor authentication.

-You want to learn more about how you can use Nextcloud to access, share and protect your files, calendars, contacts, communication & more at home and at your organization? [**Learn about all our Features**](https://nextcloud.com/athome/).
+You want to learn more about how you can use Artemis to access, share and protect your files, calendars, contacts, communication & more at home and at your organization? [**Learn about all our Features**](https://nextcloud.com/athome/).

-## Get your Nextcloud 🚚
+## Get your Artemis 🚚

 - ☑️ [**Simply sign up**](https://nextcloud.com/signup/) at one of our providers either through our website or through the apps directly.
 - 🖥 [**Install** a server by yourself](https://nextcloud.com/install/#instructions-server) on your own hardware or by using one of our ready to use **appliances**